-White Paper No. 61: Should You Be Worried About Liquidity in the Markets?
-October 2015 et's begin with a lay investor's definition of liquidity: the ease with which an asset can be converted to cash at very close to its fair, recent price.
+Should you be Worried about Liquidity in the Markets?

+Let's begin with a lay investor's definition of liquidity: the ease with which an asset can be converted to cash at very close to its fair, recent price.
 We normally take market liquidity for granted, but in fact, liquidity is often not there just when we need it most.